hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

 * BS, Software Engineering, Southwest Jiaotong University, China, 2015.09 ~ 2019.06.

 # News
+* (29/11/2023) Our paper "HeteFedRec: Federated Recommender Systems with Model Heterogeneity" was accepted by The 40th IEEE International Conference on Data Engineering (ICDE) 2024 (CCF A, CORE A*).
 * (16/10/2023) Our paper "Manipulating Visually-aware Federated Recommender Systems and Its Countermeasures" was accepted by the top journal ACM Transactions on Information Systems (TOIS) 2023 (CCF A, CORE A).
 * (06/04/2023) Our paper "Manipulating Federated Recommender Systems: Poisoning with Synthetic Users and Its Countermeasures" was accepted by The International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR) 2023 (CCF A, CORE A*).
 * (14/03/2023) I passed the first progress (PhD Confirmation) review.
 * (26/01/2023) Our paper "Interaction-level Membership Inference Attack Against Federated Recommender Systems" was accepted by The Web Conference (WWW) 2023 (CCF A, CORE A*).
 * (19/10/2022) Our paper "Federated Unlearning for On-Device Recommendation" was accepted by Web Search and Data Mining (WSDM) 2023 (CCF B, CORE A*).
-* (30/04/2022) Our paper "CIRCLE: Continual Repair across Programming Languages" was accepted by International Symposium on Software Testing and Analysis (ISSTA) 2022 (CCF A, CORE A).
+* (30/04/2022) Our paper "CIRCLE: Continual Repair across Programming Languages" was accepted by the International Symposium on Software Testing and Analysis (ISSTA) 2022 (CCF A, CORE A).
 * (25/01/2022) Our paper "Unified Question Generation with Continual Lifelong Learning" was accepted by The Web Conference (WWW) 2022 (CCF A, CORE A*).<!--* (20/10/2021) I got a research assistant position at Nanjing University for one year.-->
 * (24/02/2021) I got a PhD Program offer from The University of Queensland (UQ).
 * (16/01/2021) Our paper "Improving Neural Question Generation using Deep Linguistic Representation" was accepted by WWW 2021 (CCF A, CORE A*).